claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/ImplementationIdeas.md

 In total, there would be 1024 reads of 4 bytes each, totaling 4096 bytes, in order to skip 1 GiB of data.
 If the data were read from disks, this might require 1024 4 KiB reads totaling 4 MiB.

+Since skipping requires interpreting the events, we want to avoid this occurring on the segment store.
+Instead, the skipping logic should be completely handled on the client.
+When the client is on a remote network, a simple implementation of this will cause significant latency between each chunk that is skipped.
+To reduce this effect, the client can use a simple predictive read-ahead algorithm to read multiple byte ranges from the segment store.
+This will be effective as long as all chunks except the last are the same size.

 ### Method #2 - Chunking with reassembly during commit

 This method uses Method #1's process to perform chunked writes to a transaction.